madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

     +-ubuntu--vg-root 253:1    0  29,3G  0 lvm   /
 ```

-[sda2](https://askubuntu.com/questions/950307/why-guided-partitioning-create-a-sda2-of-1-kb) extended partition, what is shown as *1K* is the [unaligned](https://unix.stackexchange.com/questions/128290/what-is-this-1k-logical-partition) area in it.
+[sda2](https://askubuntu.com/questions/950307/why-guided-partitioning-create-a-sda2-of-1-kb) is the extended partition.
+What is shown as *1K* is the [unaligned](https://unix.stackexchange.com/questions/128290/what-is-this-1k-logical-partition) area in it.

 ##GNOME